 - 12.1 Local Government Act 1972, s123, provides that the Council may dispose of land in any manner it sees fit subject to the constraint that (except in the case of leases for less than 7 years) disposal must be for the best consideration reasonably obtainable. - 12.2 The General Disposal Consent (England) 2003 provides a general consent removing the requirement for Local Authorities to seek specific approval from the Secretary of State for a wide range of disposals at less than best consideration.
-Authorities are granted consent in circumstances when the undervalue does not exceed £2m and where the disposing Authority considers that the disposal is likely to contribute to the achievement of the promotion or improvement of the economic, social, or environmental wellbeing of the whole or any part of the area (the general power of wellbeing). - 12.3 Constitutionally and as outlined in the above report the Protocol on Disposal of Land for Less than Best Consideration requires that the Council receives a statement from the Monitoring Officer on whether it is considered that the proposed lease is capable of falling within the terms of the General Disposal Consent (England) 2003.
+Authorities are granted consent in circumstances when the undervalue does not exceed £2m and where the disposing Authority considers that the disposal is likely to contribute to the achievement of the promotion or improvement of the economic, social or environmental wellbeing of the whole or any part of the area (the general power of wellbeing). - 12.3 Constitutionally and as outlined in the above report the Protocol on Disposal of Land for Less than Best Consideration requires that the Council receives a statement from the Monitoring Officer on whether it is considered that the proposed lease is capable of falling within the terms of the General Disposal Consent (England) 2003. - 12.4 Cabinet is advised that this proposed disposal is capable of falling within the terms of the consent for the following reasons: - 12.4.1 the amount of undervalue would be below the £2m threshold - 12.4.2 it is the professional opinion of the Executive Director Place and Resources that in granting this disposal the monetary loss is outweighed by the positive social, economic and environmental benefits of the proposal. - 12.4.3 The Scheme of Delegation in the Constitution provides for the Executive Director Place and Resources to refer any proposed disposal at an undervalue to Cabinet in accordance with the Protocol on Disposal of Land at Less than Best Consideration and maintain a register of all undervalue disposals.
+This report therefore complies with those provisions.

-- 12.4 Cabinet is advised that this proposed disposal is capable of falling within the terms of the consent for the following reasons: - 12.4.1 the amount of undervalue would be below the £2m threshold - 12.4.2 it is the professional opinion of the Executive Director for Environment, Economy and Resources that in granting this disposal the monetary loss is outweighed by the positive social, economic and environmental benefits of the proposal. - 12.5 The Scheme of Delegation in the Constitution provides for the Executive Director for Environment, Economy and Resources to refer any proposed disposal at an undervalue to Cabinet in accordance with the Protocol on Disposal of Land at Less than Best Consideration and maintain a register of all undervalue disposals.
-This report therefore complies with those provisions. - 12.6 In terms of subsidy control, it is clear from the analysis set out earlier in this report that the proposal fails to fully satisfy the four-limb definition of a subsidy under the UK-EU Trade and Co-operation Agreement.
-Further, the proposal would fall within de minimis contained in the UK-EU Trade and Co-operation Agreement.
-This recognises that small amounts of subsidy, less than €380,000.00 over a rolling 3-year period, are unlikely to distort competition. - 12.7 It is recognised and accepted that long term security of tenure can be advantageous to a provider and sometimes necessary to secure funding or render an investment capable of delivering a return.
+- 12.5 In terms of subsidy control, it is clear from the analysis set out earlier in this report that the proposal fails to satisfy the four-limb definition of subsidy under the Subsidy Control Act 2022.
+The proposed recipient is a public authority and not an economic actor and the site is one of community recreation and not capable of being used for economic purposes beyond community recreational use. - 12.6 It is recognised and accepted that long term security of tenure can be advantageous to a provider and sometimes necessary to secure funding or render an investment capable of delivering a return.